6. Sixties Scenery

 The thought of remaining (relatively) true to the first-gen vibe left me wondering about some of the things I've come to rely upon for modern modeling, and one concern was ground cover: I imagined having to resort to dyed sawdust for grass.
 But flocking ("static grass") was quite prevalent in the 60s; it simply wasn't as well-known in the States.
 Boyd Models used to import Noch scenery materials, and back in high school I'd purchased their static grass dispensers—indeed, I still have them!
 In truth, the materials required to make relatively good-looking scenery were around since the early 60s; the difference was how they were used; the prevailing style back then was, for lack of a better word, fanciful.

 The scenery base itself will be interesting.
 One thing is certain: I couldn't have used Styrofoam insulation panels back then, but bead styro was available, if I wanted to get really messy.
 One modeler asked if I'd be using plaster-soaked paper towels over crumpled newspaper (a.k.a. the old "hard shell" technique, which emerged in the early 60s), and it did have me pondering this option.
-But, surprisingly, Sculptamold—my terrain material of choice—was around back then; it was simply unknown to most modelers.
-I'm also considering sanded grout, but at this point it's too soon to say what I'll choose to do.
+But I'll be using sanded grout, since I have it on hand, and there's very little terrain to build as it is.

 Copyright © 2017-2019 by David K. Smith.
 All Rights Reserved | Site Map